The Carolina Asthma & Allergy Center Pollen and Mold Counter will return February 15, 2020.

 If you believe you have a pet allergy, this is the article for you.
 In it, we’ll go over the causes of pet allergies, as well as whether these can just appear one day out of the blue.
 We’ll also talk about symptoms and ways you can manage your pet allergies with the help of an allergist.

-What exactly is pet dander?
-According to the American Lung Association, pet dander is small skin pieces from either dogs or cats.
+If your allergy is to your pet, the usual cause isn’t their fur, it’s the pet’s dander.
+Pet dander is small skin pieces from either dogs or cats.
 Other animals, such as birds and rodents, also have dander.
 You typically can’t see pet dander, which is why it may seem like you’re allergic to your pet itself.

-In other instances, you may be allergic to the urine or even saliva of a pet as well as its dander, the AAAAI says.
+In other instances, you may be allergic to the urine or even saliva of a pet as well as its dander.
 If it’s dander that causes your symptoms, it travels around the house by becoming airborne.
 The proteins in the pet dander are breathed in by you and other human members of your family.
 If those loved ones are not allergic, they will have no symptoms, but you will if you are allergic.

 Almost any allergy can begin during any point in a person’s life.
 If you get new allergies in adulthood, these are referred to as adult allergies.
 Adult allergies can include pet allergies, food allergies and pollen allergies.
 It is possible to own a dog or a cat (or even both) for years and then wake up one day having symptoms from their dander.